-Aforementioned methods usually suffer from the limited size of convolutional operation.
+The aforementioned methods usually suffer from the limited size of convolutional operation.
 Although there will be large receptive fields in the deep convolution layers, the low-level information is diluted increasingly with the increasing number of layers.

-\textbf{Transformer.} Since the local information covered by the convolutional operation is deficient, numerous methods adopt attention mechanisms to capture the long-range correlation \cite{wang2018non, bello2019attention, hu2019local, zhao2020exploring, wang2020axial}.
-The transformer, proposed by Vaswani \etal \cite{vaswani2017attention}, has demonstrated its global-attention performance in machine translation task.
-Recently, more and more works focus on exploring the ability of transformer in computer vision tasks.
+\textbf{Transformer.} Since the local information covered by the convolutional operation is deficient, numerous methods adopt attention mechanisms to capture the long-range correlation \cite{wang2018non, bello2019attention, hu2019local, zhao2020exploring,ren2022shunted,ren2023tinymim,ren2023sg, wang2020axial}.
+The transformer, proposed by Vaswani \etal \cite{vaswani2017attention}, has demonstrated its global-attention performance in machine translation tasks.
+Recently, more and more works focus on exploring the ability of transformers in computer vision tasks.
 Dosovitskiy \etal \cite{dosovitskiy2020image} proposed to apply the pure transformer directly to sequences of image patches for exploring spatial correlation on image classification tasks.
 Carion \etal~\cite{carion2020end} proposed a transformer encoder-decoder architecture on object detection tasks.
 By collapsing the feature from CNN into a sequence of learned object queries, the transformer can dig out the correlation between objects and the global image context.
-Zeng \etal \cite{zeng2020learning} proposed a spatial-temporal transformer network to tackle video inpainting problem along spatial and temporal channel jointly.
+Zeng \etal \cite{zeng2020learning} proposed a spatial-temporal transformer network to tackle video inpainting problems along spatial and temporal channels jointly.

 The most related work to ours is \cite{zheng2020rethinking}.
-They proposed to replace the convolution layers with the pure transformer during encoding for semantic segmentation task.
-Unlike this work, we propose a transformer based U-shape architecture network that is more suitable for dense prediction tasks.
-With our dense skip-connections and progressive upsampling strategy, the proposed method can sufficiently associate the decoding features with the global-local ones from the transformer.
+They proposed to replace the convolution layers with the pure transformer during encoding for the semantic segmentation task.
+Unlike this work, we propose a transformer-based U-shape architecture network that is more suitable for dense prediction tasks.
+With our dense skip connections and progressive upsampling strategy, the proposed method can sufficiently associate the decoding features with the global-local ones from the transformer.